ssjsatish/algorecursive.com/README.md

 # algorecursive.com
-My First application using Angular, Bootstrap nad Javascript
+My First application using AngularJS, Bootstrap and Javascript